mll-lab-nu/Theory-of-Space/README.md

 ```

 ### Visulization & Analysis
-You can find the visulization html under result/gpt-5.2/env_data.html.
+After running the experiments, you can find the visulization html under `result/gpt-5.2/env_data.html`.

 By executing `python -m http.server <port>` under the root directory, you can access the visulization html at `http://localhost:<port>/result/gpt-5.2/env_data.html`.